 Why Your Business Needs an Explainer Video

 Over the past few years, the use of video among companies and brands has increased dramatically.
-Nowadays, almost every business is using them to attract an audience.
-88% of enterprises have at least one of them.
+Nowadays, almost every business is using videos to attract an audience.
+88% of enterprises have at least one video.

 So what makes video explanations special?
 And why are they so popular among companies and brands?

 The power of explainer videos

 If you want to communicate with your audience, be it clients or colleagues, an explainer video is your go-to solution.
 A video reduces the clutter and attracts consumers to your business.
 Explainer videos contain all forms of communication: visual, audio, and textual.
 Therefore, video is the most effective content format your business can use.

 They make your brand, product, or service clear and straightforward